TerrellB19/TerrellB19/README.md

 ### Hi there 👋
 Hello, my name is Terrell.
-I am currently learning full stack web devolopement at Bloomtech.
-I mostly complete coursework for bloomtech sprints on this account. ask me about React.
+I am currently working on Sprint 8 (TECHNICAL EXAM PREPARATION AND GITHUB).
+I am currently learning React.
+I mostly complete coursework for bloomtech sprints on this account.
+Ask me about React.

 <!--
 **TerrellB19/TerrellB19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.